Jose-MPM/Notes/Courses/English V/English Topics.md

                 * She's going to meet her friend at the airport.
             - Future:
                 * Tonight, I'm going to try to skate
+        * "gonna"
+            - gonna is **not** good English, because it's very informal, It's very common.
+            - Spoken English only, don't write it.
+            - gonna repacle going to
+                * > I'm thirsty.
+I'm gonna have a drink.
+(Tengo sed)
+    - Video:

+        1. What are you going to do today after this video?
+I'm going to have a delicious lunch, I love eat and after I'm going to try to learn how to skate, because I don't know how skate, I'm new in this.

+        2. What are you going to have for dinner tonight?
+I'm going to have for dinner tonight a Ice scream smoothie

+        3. What are you going to do after classes tomorrow?

+        4. What are you going to do next weekend?

+        5. Which specific activities are you going to do on your next vacation?

+        6. Are you going to visit your family or friends?

+    - 5:19 Video

+# Intersemestral English V

+* 834 0492 4779
+* 705360

+## Words mean

+* tie /tai/ corbata
+* later /leitah
+* where

 ## Pronunciation